Q. Can I buy my pet’s medications online?

 Q. I buy my puppy’s food at a grocery store.
 Is that okay?

 A. Remember the old saying, “You are what you eat.”?
 Keep that in mind as you discuss food and nutrition with your veterinary staff.
 Food plays a very serious role in the health and well-being of your pet.
 The better the quality of food your pet eats, the better your pet’s body will function.
 A proper diet will lead to healthy skin and coat, stronger muscles and joints and a healthy digestive system.
 We carry a full line of Royal Canin and Purina foods.
 Our veterinarians will recommend a diet that is specific for your pet.
 Purchasing your pet food here at our clinic helps us to monitor his or her health.
 Some foods may be therapeutic for a specific health condition, so it is imperative that we be able to tell if the food is the correct course of action. (i.e. urinary or bladder stones, allergies, etc.) If cost is an issue, please discuss it with your veterinarian so we can help find alternative sources or foods.
 For more information, please visit our Learning Center.

 Q. Why does my pet need a physical exam?
 How often is best?

-Q. If I want to look up more information on my pets’ condition, are there any web sites that you would recommend?
+Q. If I want to look up more information on my pets’ condition, are there any web site

 Q. Why do I need to bring a “poop sample” in every time my pet has a visit?